x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/mailbox-migration.md

 You can use the Internet Message Access Protocol (IMAP) to migrate user email from Gmail, Exchange, Outlook.com, and other email systems that support IMAP migration.
 When you migrate the user's email by using IMAP migration, only the items in the users' inbox or other mail folders are migrated.
 Contacts, calendar items, and tasks can't be migrated with IMAP, but they can be by a user.

 IMAP migration also doesn't create mailboxes in Microsoft 365 or Office 365.
-You'll have to create a mailboxfor each user before you migrate their email.
+You'll have to create a mailbox for each user before you migrate their email.

 ![An administrator performs an IMAP migration to Microsoft 365 or Office 365.
 All email, but not contacts or calendar information, can be migrated for each mailbox.](media/624879f0-305f-4893-b4c2-c64736a40d94.png)